Cerebral Palsy Attorney Ohio

 - Intellectual disabilities

 In one study, per the CDC, 41 percent of children with cerebral palsy had co-occurring epilepsy.

 According to WebMD, a brain injury or a complication during pregnancy, delivery, or while the child is a toddler can cause cerebral palsy, or CP.
 Examples of pregnancy complications include a serious infection such as meningitis, certain genetic conditions, premature birth, and blood or oxygen deprivation prior to or during birth.
 Such oxygen disruption, called birth hypoxia, accounts for less than 10 percent of CP cases, according to one study.

 Cerebral palsy can also be caused by a severe head injury.

 Your Child May Be Entitled to Compensation

-If your child developed cerebral palsy as a result of medical malpractice, he or she may be entitled to compensation for medical bills, rehabilitation expenses, lost wages, pain and suffering, and other damages.
+If your child developed cerebral palsy, developmental and cognitive delays or an anoxic brain injury as a result of medical malpractice, he or she may be entitled to compensation for past and future medical bills, rehabilitation expenses, lost wages, pain and suffering, and other damages.
 Early in his career, attorney Tom Robenalt worked for a firm that defended insurance companies, doctors, and hospitals against claims.
+For the past 25 years he has used that experience for the benefit of the families of children injured in birth injury cases.
 That experience can help you during settlement negotiations or trial.
-For a free consultation, call (216) 223-7535, email email@example.com, or use our online form today.
+For a free consultation, call 216-930-6282, email [email protected], or use our online form today.